WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 4

-Use of specific interventions to improve outcomes for the most disadvantaged pupils Interventions such as Toe-by-Toe (for weaker readers), comprehension and phonics schemes.
+Use of specific interventions to improve outcomes for the most disadvantaged pupils.
+2024/2025 focus more on early intervention Interventions such as Toe-by-Toe (for weaker readers), comprehension, VERBO strategies and phonics schemes.
+Screening using VERBO to identify specific speech and language weaknesses, followed by targeted support-staff interventions to close gaps and to support accelerated pupil progress.
 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading:

 Oral language interventions | Toolkit Strand |